LordGriz/TradeCommissionApp/README.md

 Each service in this application uses [OpenTelemetry](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/observability-with-otel) for gathering logs and metrics.
 The AppHost project is meant to take the place of something like Elastic Search during development.
 A screenshot can be seen in the "Running from Visual Studio" section below.

 ### [TradeCommissionApp.CalculationService](/TradeCommissionApp.CalculationService/)
 The service contains the application logic which processes Domain Objects to calculate the total commission.
-The service itself has no knowledge of how a commission is calculated, and simply sums the totals it's given by the Fee object.
+The service itself has no knowledge of how a commission is calculated, and simply sums the totals it's given by processing Fee objects.

 The calculation service may use a large number of threads (cpus) so it is maintained as a separate api service.
 It connects to the [TradeCommissionApp.ApiService](TradeCommissionApp.ApiService/TradesRouteConfiguration.cs) instead of directly to the database.